ThePillenwerfer/Mate-Classic-Icons/README.md

 Click the green Clone or download button then Download ZIP.
 When this has downloaded open it an extract the Windows-XP-master directory to ~/.icons; you may have to press Ctrl-h to make it show in your file manager.

-Now open the Mate Control Centre and click Appearance then Customise followed by the Icons tab.
-This will bring up a list which should now include WinXP.
-Click that.
+Now open the Mate Control Centre and click Appearance and choose the TraditionalOK theme.
+Then click Customise followed by the Window Border tab and choose WinMe.
+Now click the Icons tab and choose WinXP.